Common Name: snakebark maple, striped maple

 Where it is native to:

-The only species of snakebark maple native to the United States is "Acer pensylvanicum", known by the common names of snakebark maple or striped maple.
+The only species of snakebark maple native to the United States is "Acer pensylvanicum".
 Originally native from China.

 Known Varieties and Their Traits: